-Squanto was a Native-American from the Patuxet tribe who taught the pilgrims how to survive in New England.
+Squanto was a Native-American from the Patuxet tribe who taught the pilgrims of Plymouth colony how to survive in New England.
 Squanto was able to communicate with the pilgrims because he spoke fluent English, unlike most of his fellow Native-Americans at the time.

 The following are some facts about Squanto:

 How Did Squanto Learn to Speak English?

 Squanto learned to speak English after he was captured by English explorers and taken to Europe where he was sold into slavery.

 Much of Squanto’s life is a mystery and historians have a hard time agreeing on the little information that does exist.
 It is speculated that Squanto, whose real name was Tisquantum, had been enslaved a number of times during his lifetime, although many historians disagree on this fact and believe he was only captured by the English once.